Home » The Blog » True Friends Reply to Emails

 Family and Friends are Different

-In this day and age, the email that is not received is rare.
-Especially by those you communicate with regularly.
-Over time email software learns who you communicate with, so the chances of your emails landing in spam or junk folders are minimal.
-But, even then, the email is received.
+Nowadays, emails that are not received are rare, especially by those you communicate with regularly.
+Over time, email software learns who you communicate with, so the chances of your emails landing in spam or junk folders are minimal.
+But even then, the email is received.

-The proper etiquette is to have the courtesy to reply as soon as possible.
-Sometimes folks have busy schedules, are away from their computers, or may not think a reply was necessary.
+The proper etiquette is to reply as soon as possible.
+Sometimes, folks have busy schedules, are away from their computers, or may not think a reply is necessary.
 But that doesn’t negate the courtesy of replying eventually.

 Being Ignored Hurts

 This is one of the dilemmas I get emailed about quite a bit.
-The frequency hasn’t changed in the two decades that I’ve been running this website.
+The frequency hasn’t changed in the two decades I’ve run this website.

-If you don’t respond, the other side will assume you ignore them.
-To that end, I’ve actually had site visitors reply that “they intended to ignore” the person they didn’t respond to.
+The other side will assume you ignore them if you don’t respond.
+To that end, I’ve had site visitors reply that “they intended to ignore” the person they didn’t respond to.

 Wow.
-Then why not be honest with that person and let them know you don’t think further communications are a good idea and wish them the best?
-Because it is easier for you to be a coward.
+Then why not be honest with that person, tell them you don’t think further communications are a good idea, and wish them the best?
+I guess it is easier for you to be a coward.

 Especially with friends and family, they deserve a reply, a sit-down, or a phone call if they reach out.